When you run a family business, you must start thinking very early in the company's life cycle about how to pass it on when you retire.

-Some of these plans may require legal assistance.
+Often these plans require legal assistance.
 “A lot of people avoid calling an attorney even if they have one because of the expense," said DeLauro.
 “We work with families to streamline the questions they need to discuss with an attorney."

 A business valuation is an essential part of transition planning regardless of the actual plan, said DeLauro.

-Valuations are particularly important for families in which not all members of the second or third generation are involved in the business, said Castoro, because the value will likely become part of their inheritance.
+Because the value will likely become part of relatives’ inheritances, valuations are particularly important for families in which some members of the second or third generation are not involved in the business.

-A succession plan is only as good as the people involved, so an important step is to identify members of the next generation who want to run the business and determine how to prepare them for leadership roles.
+Because a succession plan is only as good as the people involved, an important step is to identify members of the next generation who want to run the business and determine how to prepare them for leadership roles.

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.